 1.3 Helio 2050 Workshop In advance of the 2024 Solar and Space Physics Decadal Survey, the Heliophysics Division sponsored a "Helio2050 Workshop" in coordination with NOAA and NSF to discuss the future needs and focus areas for the solar and space physics field.
 This workshop was built to enable cross- and interdisciplinary connections.
 The Expanding the Frontiers session brought together the different heliophysics disciplines, planetary science, and astrophysics to discuss how and where the scope of heliophysics can grow.
 Conversations and efforts are ongoing in advance of the 2024 Decadal Survey.
 Complete d The Heliophysics 2050 Workshop was held May 3-7, 2020.
 The Workshop had over 1,150 registered attendees, with 425 to 650 engaged in each session.
 The Workshop directly led to follow-on discussion groups and workshops to continue the heliophysics community's preparation for the Decadal Survey.
 1.4 NASA Space Weather Strategy In 2020-21, NASA HPD formally developed and rolled out a comprehensive Space Weather strategy and action plan.
 The vision is to advance the science of space weather to empower a technological society safely thriving on Earth and expanding into space.
 The mission of the strategy and implementation plan is to establish a preeminent space weather capability that supports robotic and human space exploration and meets national, international, and societal needs by advancing measurement and analysis techniques, and by expanding knowledge and understanding for transitioning into improved operational space weather forecasts and nowcasts.
 Ongoing Various elements of the implementation plan are actively underway.
 A communications plan has been developed to effectively communicate the goals and status of the Space Weather Strategy.
+The Space Weather Centers of Excellence selections were made in August 2023.
+In addition to the ROSES R202R solicitation, two new solicitations will be released for pipeline instrument development and a Space Weather Challenge to identify the next low-latency data stream required to significantly improve space weather forecasts.
 1.4 Orbital Debris and Space Situational Awareness In Jan.
 2021, HPD initiated a cross-cutting strategic activity for basic Research & Development in Orbital Debris (OD) and Space Situational Awareness (SSA) - in support of the current NASA Enterprise Risk on the Orbital Debris Environment and the recommendations of Jan.
 27, 2021, Office of Inspector General (OIG) report on "NASA'S Efforts to Mitigate the Risks Posed by Orbital Debris".
 Strategic objectives: Develop and deploy the space-based instruments and other investigations to dramatically improve our understanding of the micro-debris environment in the 500-1000 km altitude range; Develop and deploy space-based instruments and other investigations to allow for better prediction of the natural processes that lead to the losses of orbital debris in the Earth atmosphere; Integrate these measurements into the Orbital Debris science and modeling activities conducted by the NASA Orbital Debris program office, as well as to improve Space Situational Awareness forecasting.
-Ongoing The SSA/OD initiative includes three ongoing projects: Competed Research & Support Activities (New ROSES element), Directed Orbital Debris measurement instruments Tech Maturation to raise the technological readiness level (TRL) for three concepts, including one flight opportunity with the STP program, and OD Flight Mission planning and Technology Development.
-Preliminary work is underway to conceptualize a satellite mission to address the outstanding Agency Risk on the Orbital Debris Environment.
-Four Tiger Team efforts, have been conducted to evaluate both scientific and operational needs for such a mission, and detailed mission planning for a platform for this range of interconnected activities and research needs related to SSA, OD, and resulting spacecraft effects is underway.
+Ongoing The SSA/OD initiative includes several ongoing projects: Competed Research & Support Activities (ROSES HTIDs-SWE instrument development, and an HSR special topic on signatures of objects moving through a space plasma), Directed Orbital Debris measurement instruments Tech Maturation to raise the technological readiness level (TRL) for three concepts, including one flight opportunity with the STP program, and OD Flight Mission planning and Technology Development.
+The SSA/OD initiative worked closely with the SMD-HPD brief to the Heliophysics Decadal survey and provided supplemental materials on this topic to the Decadal team.